-The ECS Privacy Commissioner has similarly adopted by written instrument the Australian Privacy Principles Guidelines3 for use by the NQF agencies in carrying out their responsibilities under the Privacy Act 1988.

-The APPs are legally binding principles which are the cornerstone of the privacy protection framework in the Commonwealth Privacy Act.
-The APPs set out standards, rights and obligations in relation to handling, holding, accessing and correcting personal information.
+The ECS Privacy Commissioner has similarly adopted, by written instrument, the Australian Information Commissioner Australian Privacy Principles Guidelines3 for use by the NQF agencies in carrying out their responsibilities under the Privacy Act.
+The 13 Australian Privacy Principles (APPs) set out standards, rights and obligations in relation to handling, holding, accessing and correcting personal information.

-There are 13 APPs.
-The Privacy Act applies the APPs to APP entities; an APP entity is defined in s6 of the Act as an agency or organisation.
-National Education and Care Services regulation 199 states that the Privacy Act only applies to agencies - that is the NQF agencies, ACECQA and the state and territory regulatory authorities.
+The Privacy Act applies the APPs to an APP entity which is defined in section 6 of the Act as an agency or organisation.
+Regulation 199 of the ECS Regulations modifies the Privacy Act to provide that it applies only to the NQF agencies: ACECQA and the state and territory Regulatory Authorities.
 APPs 1 to 6, 8, and 10 to 13 apply to agencies.
-The Privacy Act states that APPs 7 and 9 only apply to organisations and hence they do not apply to the NQF agencies.
+APPs 7 and 9 only apply to organisations and hence they do not apply to the NQF agencies.

-The NQF agencies must ensure that their handling of personal information is in accordance with the requirements of the APPs, including having an Australian Privacy Principles Policy in place as required by APPs 1.3 and 1.4.
+The NQF agencies must ensure that their handling of personal information is in accordance with the requirements of the APPs, including having an APP Privacy Policy in place as required by APPs 1.3 and 1.4.

-The FOI and APP Guidelines reflect accumulated knowledge derived from practice and relevant case law.
-The formal adoption of them is intended to ensure consistency in the interpretation and application of the legislation across agencies that are subject to the Freedom of Information Act 1982 (Cth) and the Privacy Act 1988 (Cth) and remove any uncertainty for NQF agencies or the public as to the expectations of the ECS Commissioners in the application of the two Acts.
+The Freedom of Information and Australian Privacy Principles Guidelines reflect accumulated knowledge derived from practice and relevant case law.
+The formal adoption of them is intended to ensure consistency in the interpretation and application of the legislation across agencies that are subject to the FOI Act and the Privacy Act and remove any uncertainty for NQF agencies or the public as to the expectations of the ECS Commissioners in the application of the two Acts.

-A copy of each of the updated adopting instruments is at Attachments 2 and 3 of this Report.
+A copy of each of the adopting instruments is at Attachments 2 and 3 of this Report.